RSS

 2024: New zombie network discovered.
 Under threat of infection 700 thousand.
 IoT devices and Linux servers in Russia

-Akamai researcher Steve Kupchik published a report [1] about a variant of the Mirai zombie network he discovered, which he called NoaBot.
+Akamai researcher Steve Kupchik published a report[3] about his version of the Mirai zombie network, which he called NoaBot.
 The new version is distinguished from the original malware, the source code of which was published in 2016 by the distribution using the secure remote control protocol SSH and the built-in cryptominer XMRig, which may use its own mining pool.
 Timestamps discovered by the researcher in the worm code date its development to January 2023.

 NeoBot activity during the past year (Akamai data)